 About half of the greenhouse gases generated by Finland’s agriculture are from peatlands that were swamps or swamp forests drained over decades.
 Peatlands account for about 10% of Finland’s arable land.
 To achieve our target of a carbon-neutral milk chain, greenhouse gas emissions from agricultural peatlands must be significantly reduced.

 Emissions from peatlands can be reduced with the right farming practices.
 It is vitally important that we can instruct and support milk producers in farming practices that are more climate-friendly.
+The most effective climate measure for low-yielding peatlands is restoration to wetlands.

 What we are doing